AutoAutoAI/Curriculum/README.md

 # Data Science Curriculum
-This is the repo for some of the data science related curriculum AutoAuto uses using Jupyter notebooks.
+This is the repo for some of the data science related curriculum AutoAuto offers using Jupyter notebooks.

  __Contact__:`contact@autauto.ai`